HTB

 • Results from a recently published clinical trial on the use of corticosteroids in TB meningitis have been discussed (N Engl J Med 2023;389:1357-1367).
 No modifications have been made on the recommendation to use corticosteroids as adjunctive therapy in this setting.

-• The amphotericin B deoxycholate-based regimen has been removed from treatment options in cryptococcal meningitis, prioritizing the single-dose liposomal amphotericin B (L-AMB)-based regimen in resource-limited settings and the 2 weeks liposomal amphotericin B (L-AMB) + flucytosine regimen in high-resource settings.
+• The amphotericin B deoxycholate-based regimen has been removed from treatment options in cryptococcal meningitis, prioritising the single-dose liposomal amphotericin B (L-AMB)-based regimen in resource-limited settings and the 2-week liposomal amphotericin B (L-AMB) + flucytosine regimen in high-resource settings.
 Recommendations on alternative regimens in case of (L-AMB) or flucytosine unavailability have been edited.

-• Therapeutic considerations on Mpox have been modified and reformulated, waiting results from ongoing clinical trials.
+• Therapeutic considerations on mpox have been modified and reformulated, pending results from ongoing clinical trials.

-• Recommendations for treatment of latent tuberculosis have been edited, prioritizing once weekly rifapentine+isoniazid regimen as treatment choice if rifapentine is available.
+• Recommendations for treatment of latent tuberculosis have been edited, prioritising once-weekly rifapentine+isoniazid regimen as treatment choice if rifapentine is available.

 • Recommendations on IRIS prevention and management in cryptococcal meningitis and TB have been edited.